 Transparent mode is entered while the computer is communicating with the data logger through a terminal emulator program.
 It is accessed through Campbell Scientific data logger support software or other terminal emulator programs.
 Data logger keyboards and displays cannot be used.

-The terminal emulator is accessed by navigating to the Datalogger list in PC200W, the Tools list in PC400, or the Datalogger list in the Connect screen of LoggerNet.
+The terminal emulator is accessed by navigating to the Tools list in PC400 or the Datalogger list in the Connect screen of LoggerNet.